Skip to content

 Poisson Regression, Three Ways

-A mathematical-statistics final that fits a single Poisson GLM to library checkout counts three ways — maximum likelihood, ridge-penalized estimation, and full Bayesian inference via a hand-coded Metropolis MCMC sampler — and compares what each one says.
+A standalone report that fits a single Poisson GLM to library checkout counts three ways — maximum likelihood, ridge-penalized estimation, and full Bayesian inference via a hand-coded Metropolis MCMC sampler — and compares what each one says.

 Bayesian inferenceMetropolis MCMCPoisson GLMMaximum likelihoodRidge regularizationR

-This final took a deliberately simple model — a Poisson generalized linear model for count data, fit to library book-checkout counts — and worked it through three different statistical philosophies to see where they agree and where they diverge.
+This report takes a deliberately simple model — a Poisson generalized linear model for count data, fit to library book-checkout counts — and works it through three different statistical philosophies to see where they agree and where they diverge.
+The problem originated on my mathematical-statistics final; the report is its revised, standalone treatment, with every derivation re-validated, the sampler re-tuned, and the figures rebuilt.

-The frequentist pass derives the likelihood, finds the maximum-likelihood estimates, and builds analytical confidence intervals.
-The penalized pass adds ridge regularization to watch how shrinkage moves the coefficients.
-The Bayesian pass specifies priors over the coefficients and samples the posterior with a hand-written Metropolis MCMC algorithm, then reads off credible intervals and posterior summaries.
+The frequentist pass derives the likelihood, finds the maximum-likelihood estimates, and builds confidence intervals two ways — from asymptotic theory and from a 5,000-resample bootstrap.
+The penalized pass adds ridge regularization to the slope and traces the full shrinkage path.
+The Bayesian pass specifies Gaussian priors over the coefficients and samples the posterior with a hand-written Metropolis MCMC algorithm — two chains, trace-plot and effective-sample-size diagnostics — then reads off credible intervals and posterior summaries.

-Setting all three side by side is the whole point — a compact tour of how maximum likelihood, regularization, and Bayesian inference each frame the same uncertainty.
-The MCMC sampler and the Bayesian machinery here are exactly the tools that resurface in actuarial modeling.
+Setting all three side by side is the whole point — a compact tour of how maximum likelihood, regularization, and Bayesian inference each frame the same uncertainty (and, under weak priors, how closely their answers coincide).
+The MCMC sampler and the Bayesian machinery here are exactly the tools that resurface in insurance and financial risk modeling.